renns/dsprofile/README.md

 trigger profiling reports to be printed.

 Information is passed to the profiler by calling the `start` and `finish` methods of the `Events` module.
-The parameters to the first of these messages are Scala tuples that describe the event that has occurred.
+The parameter to the first of these messages is a sequence of Scala tuples that describe the event that has occurred.
 For example, to indicate that an attribute evaluation has started, your code might call:

+    import scala.collection.immutable.Seq

-    val ident = start ("event" -> "AttrEval", "subject" -> s, "attribute" -> a,
+    val ident = start (Seq ("event" -> "AttrEval", "subject" -> s, "attribute" -> a, "parameter" -> None))
-                       "parameter" -> None)

 Each of the strings `"type"`, `"subject"` and so on is a _dimension_ and together they identify the particular event that has occurred.
 The second